People

 Dr. Jeremy Bradbury

-SEER Lab Director & Software Engineering Lead
+SEER Lab Director & Soft.
+Engineering Lead

 PhD, Queen’s University, 2007.